 Summer monsoons are making themselves known lately with their telltale signs – the morning clouds, the increased humidity with a rising dew point, listening as the afternoon sky grumbles in the distance, and ultimately the scattered thunderstorms that may, or may not, roll in - sometimes as heavy downpours.
 As of the first week in July, the Grand Canyon area has been entertaining afternoon and evening thunderstorms on a regular basis!
 The monsoon pattern has moderated temperatures a bit by providing sufficient cloud cover to keep the daily high temps often five to ten degrees cooler than average through the first half of this, the hottest month of the year.
 Inner Canyon daytime temps at Phantom Ranch are currently staying in the 105-110 degree range with nights in the 80s.
 Visitation inside the Canyon wanes a bit during July due to its debilitating heat, but take heart – the cooler fall hiking season is approaching.

-Reminder: Backcountry permit applications for trips starting in July, 2014, can be submitted by mail or fax, on or after March, 1, 2013.
+Reminder: Backcountry permit applications for trips starting in December, 2014, can be submitted by mail or fax on or after August 1, 2014.

 Hike safe and have fun!